3DJakob/react-tinder-card/readme.md

 - type: `SwipeHandler`

 Callback that will be executed when a swipe has been completed.
 It will be called with a single string denoting which direction the swipe was in: `'left'`, `'right'`, `'up'` or `'down'`.

+### `onSwipeCameBack`

+- optional
+- type: `SwipeHandler`

+Callback that will be executed when a swipe come back to its original position (i.e is not flicked away).

 ### `onCardLeftScreen`